 If you have skin cancer and are worried that removal will leave a noticeable scar, consider Mohs surgery with Ali Hendi, MD, in Chevy Chase, Maryland.
 Mohs surgery offers a 99% cure rate for melanoma, basal cell, and squamous cell carcinoma skin cancers while sparing healthy tissue.
 Mohs surgery demands the specialized skill and training of a Mohs dermatologic surgeon like Dr. Hendi, who has performed more than 14,000 Mohs surgeries.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
-Call the office today or book a consultation online.
+Call the office today for a consultation.

 Mohs surgery is a procedure performed by a specially trained surgeon.
 This outpatient surgery involves the precise removal of skin cancer, then checking the tissue under a microscope.
 If Dr. Hendi sees cancer cells, he removes another layer.
 He repeats this process until all of your skin cancer cells are gone.